 School Building Improvement Bond

-Work has begun on the voter approved eight-year, School Building Improvement Bond.
+Work is well underway on the voter approved eight-year, School Building Improvement Bond.
 The bond will rebuild three high schools and replace one grade school.
 It will also fix leaking and deteriorating roofs, and make seismic safety, access and science classroom upgrades at up to 63 other schools.

-For the summer of 2014 a new group of twelve schools from across the district will receive improvement projects.
-In 2013 work at six schools were completed on time and on budget employing hundreds of workers from local companies.
+During the summer of 2014 a new group of twelve schools had improvement projects completed on time and on budget.
+In 2013 work at six schools were also completed on time and on budget.
+These projects employ hundreds of workers from local companies.
 To see a video on the summer 2014 work click here.

 PPS is building futures and we need your help.
 Regularly check this site for the latest information and project updates.

 The Bond Accountability Committee communicates key information related to the bond to the School Board, public groups, organizations and stakeholders.
 [Read more]